Pylons/pyramid_cookbook/docs/auth/jwt_auth.rst

 If we look at this a bit further, we can see we have a function called ``create_token`` and another called ``set_token_expiry``.
 We will start with the expiry, as this is a key function of the JWT.
 Once the token is expired, it is no longer meant to be used.
 When creating a JWT token, expiry is meant as in "how many seconds from now".
-There is no right or wrong method to work out when to expire JWT, but for arguments sake let's say we want them to last a week.
+There is no right or wrong method to work out when to expire JWT, but for argument's sake, let's say we want them to last a week.
-I also like to set my tokens to expire at a time when they are unlikely to be being used, to save a user potentially getting a broken session
+I also like to set my tokens to expire at a time when they are unlikely to be being used, to save a user potentially getting a broken session.

 .. code-block:: python